 Though the market seems saturated with comms technology, from employee experience platforms to Slack, Whatsapp and Facebook for business, knowing what will work best for you can feel like a minefield – one that you’re walking through, blindfolded.

-Whether you’re just starting out or are looking to support or replace an existing technology you have, the following five must-haves are the perfect place to start.
+Whether you’re just starting out or are looking to support or replace an existing technology you have, here's:

 It may sound obvious, but ask your people what they want and need to communicate better.